SoCraTesUK/socrates-uk/training_day.md

 ## Cost

 Training Day is not part of the regular SoCraTes UK programme.
 It requires both extra preparation - especially for the session hosts - and additional cost.
-As a consequence, you will have to pay a cover charge of £358 to attend.
+As a consequence, you will have to pay a cover charge of £TBC to attend.

 There is an option to arrive the Wednesday evening for an extra £110 (accommodation + dinner & breakfast).